-Kazakhstan, seemingly the most stable of the Central Asian states, is a significant power in Central Asia by virtue of its geographic location, large territory, ample natural resources, and economic growth.
+Kazakhstan, one of the seemingly more stable Central Asian states, is a significant power by virtue of its geographic location, large territory, and ample natural resources.
 It supported an Iran nuclear deal in part for its potential to end sanctions on Iran, and Kazakhstan hosted a round of the P5+1-Iran nuclear negotiations in 2013.
-In September 2014, Kazakhstan's President Nursultan Nazarbayev held talks with President Rouhani, expressing the hope that a comprehensive nuclear agreement between Iran and the P5+1 would be achieved and enable Iran to better integrate economically into the Central Asian region74 Kazakhstan played a role in the commercial arrangements that produced the late December 2016 shipment out to Russia of almost all of Iran's stockpile of low-enriched uranium-an action that fulfilled a key requirement of the JCPOA.
+In September 2014, Kazakhstan's President Nursultan Nazarbayev held talks with President Rouhani, expressing the hope that a comprehensive nuclear agreement between Iran and the P5+1 would be achieved and enable Iran to better integrate economically into the Central Asian region.
+Kazakhstan played a role in the commercial arrangements that produced the late December 2015 shipment out to Russia of almost all of Iran's stockpile of low-enriched uranium-an action that fulfilled a key requirement of the JCPOA.
 Kazakhstan's National Atomic Company Kazatomprom supplied Iran with 60 metric tons of natural uranium on commercial terms as compensation for the removal of the low-enriched uranium.
-Norway was reportedly responsible for paying for the shipment of uranium from Kazakhstan to Iran.
+Norway paid for the Kazakh material.

-With the JCPOA now implemented, Iran is open to additional opportunities to cooperate with Kazakhstan on energy projects.
+With sanctions now eased, Iran is open to additional opportunities to cooperate with Kazakhstan on energy projects.
 Kazakhstan possesses 30 billion barrels of proven oil reserves (about 2% of world reserves) and 45.7 trillion cubic feet of proven gas reserves (less than 1% of world reserves).
 There are five major onshore oil fields-Tengiz, Karachaganak, Aktobe, Mangistau, and Uzen-which account for about half of the proven reserves.
 Two major offshore oil fields in Kazakhstan's sector of the Caspian Sea-Kashagan and Kurmangazy-are estimated to contain at least 14 billion barrels of recoverable reserves.
-Iran and Kazakhstan do not have any joint energy ventures in the Caspian or elsewhere, but in the aftermath of the finalization of the JCPOA in July 2015, the two countries reportedly agreed in principle to resume Caspian oil swap arrangements that were discontinued in 2011.
-75
+Iran and Kazakhstan do not have any joint energy ventures in the Caspian or elsewhere, but in the aftermath of the finalization of the JCPOA in July 2015, the two countries resumed Caspian oil swap arrangements that were discontinued in 2011.